 On the other spectrum are employers whose essential services are in critical demand.
 While the immediate HR need is staffing up to meet the extraordinary spike, organisations must exercise an equal degree of care to minimise their employment risk.

 From a staffing perspective, we advise employers and HR leads in the current economy to consider all options in the market.
-Some of these options include:
+Some of these alternative workforce solutions include:

-These are contracts with defined start and end dates.
+Tenured employment contracts have defined start and end dates.
 On the expiry of contract, the employment relationship ceases and there is no further obligation from both parties.

 During the Asian financial crisis in 1997, many organisations adopted the use of tenured contracts as part of their hiring strategy to mitigate employment risks for the organisation’s “non-core” workforce.